phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 all_dist_std = np.std(all_distance, axis = 0)
 ~~~

-Then we plot average distance vs. time for our simulation with the `plot` function.
-The standard deviation is illustrated as mean ± std with the `fill_between` function.
+We will then plot the average and standard deviation of the distance to goal using the `plot` and `fill_between` functions.

 ~~~ python
 #Below are all for plotting purposes